The boundary of linear subvarieties: Introduction

 \subsection{Acknowledgments}

 I would like to thank my advisor Samuel Grushevsky for suggesting and guiding me through this project.
 I am also thankful for valuable conversations with Ben Dozier, Quentin Gendron, Martin M{\"o}ller, Chaya Norton and John Sheridan.
 Furthermore, I am grateful to Alex Wright for suggesting to reprove \cite[Thm.
 1.2]{ChenWrightWYSIWYG} (\Cref{thm:WYSImain}) with our methods.
+I also thank the referee for many helpful comments.